javier-delgado/glyph-catch/README.md

 **Pokémon appear based on real-world conditions.** Weather conditions boost certain Pokémon types.
 Zubat comes out at night.
 Phone running low on battery?
 Voltorb and its evolution might show up.
 And with Halloween approaching, you can of course expect Ghost Pokémon.
 Keep an eye on the daily Trainer Tips in the app for hints! **All 251 Kanto & Johto Pokémon are obtainable.**

-**There's more to do than just catching.** Choose a Pokémon to level up, and it gains EXP while your phone is face-down.
-Pokémon will evolve when they hit the right level.
-You'll also find items, like evolution stones, Rare Candies for leveling, and the Super Rod to fish for certain aquatic species.
+**There's more to do than just catching.** Choose up to two Pokémon to level up, and they gain EXP while your phone is face-down.
+Pokémon evolve when they hit the right level, when you use an evolution item, or—for certain species—once they're happy enough.
+You'll also find items, like evolution stones, Rare Candies for leveling, Soothe Bell Cookies to raise friendship, and the Super Rod to fish for certain aquatic species.

+**Breed, hatch, and discover.** Leave two compatible Pokémon training together and you might eventually find an Egg.
+Eggs hatch as you walk—the more you move, the sooner they're ready.
+Every Pokémon now has a gender, which determines breeding compatibility and the species an Egg will hatch into.
+Keep an eye out for Unown, too: the shape it takes depends on the exact minute you set your phone down.

 When there are no Pokémon around to catch, the Glyph Toy displays a handy digital clock instead.